Defects, Corrugation and Temperature Govern Rarefied-Air Drag on Graphene Coatings

 Studying the temperature dependence of ACs is essential for understanding GSI mechanisms under realistic thermal conditions.
 In particular, the TMAC directly influences heat and momentum transfer in applications such as thermal protection systems, micro- and nanoscale gas flows, and heterogeneous catalysis.
-Fig.~\ref{fig:ACs_vs_temperature} shows the variation of $\alpha_{t}$ as a function of temperature for two surfaces: bare alumina (blue curve) and graphene-coated alumina (orange curve).
-For alumina, $\alpha_{t}$ exhibits a slight increase up to approximately 500~K, followed by a gradual decrease with further increase in temperature.
-In contrast, for the graphene-coated alumina surface, $\alpha_{t}$ starts from a lower value and displays a more pronounced decay as temperature rises, eventually approaching a plateau at high temperatures.
+Fig.~\ref{fig:ACs_vs_temperature} shows the variation of ACs as a function of temperature for two surfaces: bare alumina (blue curves) and graphene-coated alumina (orange curves).
+For alumina, TMAC exhibits a slight increase up to approximately 500~K, followed by a gradual decrease with further increase in temperature.
+In contrast, for the graphene-coated alumina surface, TMAC starts from a lower value and displays a more pronounced decay as temperature rises.
 This behavior indicates that the graphene layer significantly reduces gas-surface momentum exchange and enhances specular reflection, particularly at elevated temperatures.
 A similar trend has been reported for graphite in a hydrogen environment, where the TMAC decreases with increasing temperature and tends to level off at high temperatures~\cite{kovalev_2010}.